(a) Parasites and

 Q.4.
 How is sunlight used by the plant for photosynthesis?

 Ans.
 Sunlight is the energy source for photosynthesis.
-It is trapped by the green pigment chlorophyll that is present in the leaves and all green parts pf the plants.
+It is trapped by the green pigment chlorophyll that is present in the leaves and all green parts of the plants.
 The chlorophyll is present in organelles called chloroplasts.
 Most of the chlorophyll is present in the leaves and therefore leaves are the major site for trapping sunlight to convert it to chemical energy.

 Q.5.
 Explain how photosynthesis occurs in plants.

 Ans.
-Photosynthesis is the process by which solar energy is converted to chemical energy by the green plants.
-In this process simple inorganic molecules like carbon dioxide and water are used to synthesise organic food like starch.
+Photosynthesis is the process by which solar energy is converted to chemical energy by green plants.
+In this process, simple inorganic molecules like carbon dioxide and water are used to synthesise organic food like starch.
 The reaction requires energy from sunlight.
 Sunlight is trapped by the pigment chlorophyll present in the leaves.
 The raw materials for photosynthesis are carbon dioxide and water.
 Carbon dioxide is absorbed from the atmosphere whereas water is absorbed from the soil.
 The energy from sunlight converts carbon dioxide and water to starch and oxygen.
 Starch is used as food by plants and other animals whereas the oxygen is released into the atmosphere.
 The overall reaction of photosynthesis can be represented as follows:

 Q.6.
 How can we demonstrate that chlorophyll is necessary for photosynthesis?

 Ans.
-Importance of chlorophyll can be demonstrated by using a variegated leaf.
-The outline of the leaf is traced on a paper and the green areas are marked before the start of the experiment.
+The importance of chlorophyll can be demonstrated by using a variegated leaf.
+The outline of the leaf is traced on paper and the green areas are marked before the start of the experiment.
 The leaf is placed in sunlight for few hours to allow photosynthesis.
 The leaf is then decolourized by boiling in alcohol.
 To this iodine solution is added.
 It can be observed that the green areas of the leaf turn blue-black in response to iodine solution indicating the presence of starch.
 Thus it can be seen that photosynthesis occurs in the green areas of the variegated leaf showing that chlorophyll is important for photosynthesis.

 Q.7.
 How do plants obtain nutrients other than carbohydrates?